Buy to Rent – An Overview

 - Tenant Deposit Schemes

-Don’t let the above put you off as any good managing agent will be able to take these things out of your hands to ensure the property and letting of it meets all the required standards.
+Don’t rent the above put you off as any good managing agent will be able to take these things out of your hands to ensure the property and renting of it meets all the required standards.

 Building a Portfolio

 With one or two properties bought and rented you may want to start looking at building a more significant portfolio.
 When doing this it is important to remember that each property comes with its own set of costs and also comes with an increased exposure to the market.
 As prices and rents rise this is great news but building in a cash buffer will be crucial to allow for extra costs or extended void periods without a tenant or multiple tenants.

 Working with Manning Stainton

 At Manning Stainton we can offer advice and guidance on everything buy to rent.
 We have an unrivalled network of sales and renting offices across the region who can help with everything from arranging your purchase, to rentingyour property and a full management service for those who want to hand over the dirty work.
 We also partner with Mortgage Advice Bureau with our team able to assist you on finding the best buy to rent deals in the market.

 For more information click this link to get in touch with one of our expert advisors.